SAP/luigi/client-frameworks-support/client-support-angular/projects/client-support-angular/README.md

 * Provide an Observable<Context> where through subscribing, you can get any Context change

 LuigiContextService is an abstract class, its implementation is in LuigiContextServiceImpl class.
-If you need to change/extend the implementation, you can easily create your a new class extending LuigiContextServiceImpl:
+If you need to change/extend the implementation, you can easily create a new class via extending LuigiContextServiceImpl:

 ```javascript
 export class YourContextService extends  LuigiContextServiceImpl {